VitaeTeam/Vitae/doc/build-windows.md

 The options known to work for building Vitae Core on Windows are:

-Below are some notes on how to build Pivx Core for Windows.
+Below are some notes on how to build Vitae Core for Windows.

-The options known to work for building Pivx Core on Windows are:
+The options known to work for building Vitae Core on Windows are:

 * On Linux, using the [Mingw-w64](https://mingw-w64.org/doku.php) cross compiler tool chain.
 Ubuntu Bionic 18.04 is required and is the platform used to build the Vitae Core Windows release binaries.